 EYFS – Ribblesdale, Swaledale

-Here at EYFS@RMS, we use the below documents to structure our planning processes and to assess our outcomes.
+Here at EYFS@RMS, we use the documents, Statutory Framework for the Early Years Foundation Stage: Early Adopter Version and New Development Matters: Non Statutory Curriculum Guidance for EYFS, to structure our planning processes and to assess our outcomes.

 What is ‘In the Moment Planning’?